bassdman/feature-toggle-api/README.md

 api.visibility('feature4','new',"some custom data",false);
 ```

-Important: A visibilityrule mustn't start with "_".
-Attributes starting with "_" are reserved for configuration settings.
+Important: A visibilityrule mustn't start with an underscore.
+Attributes starting with an underscore are reserved for configuration settings.
 ```javascript
 //This api has already initialized some visiblity rules: var api = new featuretoggleapi({